 - Sessions are typically 90 minutes

-Victoria’s experience in mentoring includes musicians from the Royal Military School of Music, professional players, actors and individuals preparing for interviews and auditions.
+Victoria’s experience in mentoring includes musicians from the Royal Military School of Music, Students, professional players, actors and individuals preparing for interviews and auditions.

-BOOK A MENTORING LESSON
+BOOK A MENTORING SESSION

 * assuming London location

 - Complete the form below with a booking request.

 - You can contact Victoria directly with any questions http://samekmusic.com/contact/